 - Digital Tools: Online pre-application systems and status tracking for streamlined processing.

-- Additional Costs: Document legalization, certified translations, medical examinations, and immigration consultation fees.
+- Additional Costs: Document legalization, certified translations, medical examinations, criminal record certificates (now mandatory), and immigration consultation fees.

-- Employer Costs: Registration and compliance fees, plus potential immigration quota fees.
+- Employer Costs: Registration and compliance fees, plus considerations around the immigration quota.

 - Family Applications: Separate fees for dependent permits.

-- Complex Cases/Peak Periods: May take longer due to verification or high application volumes.
+- Complex Cases/Peak Periods: May take longer due to verification, employer compliance checks, or high application volumes.

 How HR Can Streamline the Process

-- Candidate Guidance: Provide clear instructions on documentation, salary requirements, and timelines.
+- Candidate Guidance: Provide clear instructions on documentation (including mandatory criminal records and income proof), salary requirements, and timelines.

-- Partner with Experts: Use services like Jobbatical for document preparation, legalization, and application support.
+- Partner with Experts: Use services like Jobbatical for document preparation, legalization, employer compliance support, and application assistance.

 - Cultural Onboarding: Share resources on Estonian business culture and language learning.